guxm2021/ALT_SpeechBrain/README.md

 ![image](assets/transfer_framework.png)

 ## Introduction
 MM-ALT is a multi-modal automatic lyric transcription framework accepting audio, video, and IMU modalities, which is proposed in our ACM-MM 2022 paper.

-The transfer learning techniques in MM-ALT are well-explored in our ISMIR 2022 paper.
-Through transfer learning, our audio-only ALT system can achieve state-of-the-art performance on multiple benchmark datasets, including DSing, DALI, Hansen, Jamado, and Mauch.
+Our ISMIR 2022 paper proposed a transfer-learning based ALT solution by taking advantages of similarities between speech and singing.
+Through transfer the knowledge of wav2vec 2.0, which is pretrained and finetuned on speech domain, into singing domain, our ALT system can achieve state-of-the-art performance on multiple benchmark datasets, including DSing, DALI, Hansen, Jamado, and Mauch.

 If you find this repo useful in your research, please consider citing our papers:
 ```BibTex